openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 period.
 This should continue to function and notify users when a removal has been blocked, at which point we expect manual intervention to check the Machine.

+### Drawbacks

+* If misused, this could prevent Machines from being deleted and lead to an increase in support cases to determine if it is safe to override the feature.

 ## Design Details

 ### Test Plan